Frankline-Sable/clarity_support/README.md

 - **'properties'** (Map<String, dynamic>): Additional properties to associate with the event.

 ### Code Samples
-For more usage examples, check out the [link examples](https://github.com/Frankline-Sable/progression_tree_map/tree/main/example) directory in the GitHub repository.
+For more usage examples, check out the [examples](https://github.com/Frankline-Sable/progression_tree_map/tree/main/example) directory in the GitHub repository.

 ## Advanced Configuration